 If you are comparing the Greaseweazle vs KryoFlux for Disklavier floppy preservation, my answer is straightforward: I recommend the Greaseweazle.

 I have used multiple Greaseweazles, and I love them.
 They are flexible, dependable, affordable, and extremely well-suited to producing archival copies of aging floppy disks.
 I have an article detailing how to use a Greaseweazle to back up your Yamaha Disklavier floppy disks here.
+You can also visit the Greaseweazle GitHub page here and read more about them.

 This is a practical recommendation based on real use with Greaseweazle, the published capabilities of both platforms, and the actual needs of Disklavier owners.